-7. Other Sanctions: Other sanctions might include a range of various penalties such as course failures, revisions of assignments, restitution, fines, community work, written apologies, counseling, loss of College privileges (e.g. participation in athletics or Study Away, ability to have a car on campus, etc.), removal from the residence halls without a refund, etc.
+7. Other Sanctions: Other sanctions might include a range of various penalties such as course failures, revisions of assignments, restitution, fines, community work, written apologies, counseling, loss of College privileges (e.g. participation in athletics, Study Away, or Senior Week activities; the ability to have a car on campus; etc.), removal from the residence halls without a refund, etc.

 H. Students’ Records and Disciplinary Sanctions

 Sanctions shall remain a part of students’ confidential records.
 All written documentation regarding the outcome of a hearing in which a student is found responsible for violating the Academic Honor Code and/or Social Code becomes a part of the student’s confidential file and the discipline record.
 Access to confidential files, maintained by the Office of the Dean of Student Affairs, is governed by the Family Educational Rights and Privacy Act of 1974 (“FERPA”).